 Handover to BP

-ethecon award winner Diane Wilson at BP general meeting arrested – chairman of the ethecon foundation arrested during the handover of the International ethecon Black Planet Award to the responsible managers of BP
+ethecon award winner Diane Wilson at BP general meeting arrested – chairman of the ethecon foundation arrested during the handover of the International ethecon Dead Planet Award to the responsible managers of BP

 Thousands of shareholders became witnesses of the scandalous event when security forces of the BP Corporation denied the two activists to enter the shareholder meeting and had them then arrested and detained by the police.
 And that even happened although both of them held shares and were proper shareholders of the company.
 Wilson was released just after the general meeting was over, Köhler-Schnura could leave after 1 hour; but he was still refused access to the general meeting.

 The handover of the ethecon Black Planet Award was accompanied by big public actions already on April 12 in London.
 Persons concerned came from all over the world to attend the event.
 Representatives of native Indian tribes from Canada and Papa New Guinea whose land was destroyed on a large scale by the extraction of tar sand by BP; fishermen and women from the USA/Gulf of Mexico, workers from different countries who face danger to life and limb because of insufficient security.
 Chairman of the ethecon foundation Köhler-Schnura: “The big Kick Off Event on Thursday evening was an overwhelming demonstration of international solidarity to fight against corporate power and greed for profit!”

 Due to the arrest and detention of the two activists, members of the delegation from the US who all had proper admission tickets were also denied access to the general meeting.
 An official team from CNN that accompanied the fisherwoman from the Gulf Coast was denied access as well although they had proper accreditation and press cards.